kirandroid0/ev_digital_twin/README.md

 ## Limitations

 Drive cycle steps hard instead of ramping.
 Battery model has no aging/degradation, no cell-level detail.
-Built to learn control systems and real-time data pipelines, not a validated vehicle model.